Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Identification

 \begin{manualassumption}{KL1} Equation \eqref{eq:outcome_model} holds, and for any $t \geq 2$ and $d\in\Supp(D_{t})$,

 Furthermore, for any $d\in\Supp(D_1)$, $F_{\epsilon_{1}(d),D_{1},X_{1}|X^{*}} = F_{\epsilon_{1}(d)}F_{D_{1}|X_{1},X^{*}_k}F_{X_{1}|X^*}$. \end{manualassumption}

 Assumption \ref{assn:kl_independence} imposes the potential outcome model in Equation \eqref{eq:outcome_model} and contains three independence conditions.
 First, it implies that the additive transitory shock in the outcome equation ($\epsilon_{t}(d)$) is independent of all contemporaneous and lagged variables.
 This is closely related to the standard fixed effect assumption that dependence in outcomes across periods is due to the latent fixed effect (e.g., \citet[Assumption N5]{freyberger2017non} and \citet[Restriction 2]{sasaki2015heterogeneity}).
 However, note that we allow for arbitrary within-period dependence between the additive shocks ($\epsilon_{t}(d)$ and $\epsilon_{t}(\tilde{d})$, for $d\neq \tilde{d}$).
 Second, the unknown factor ($X^{*}_u$) does not directly affect treatment assignments ($D_{t}$), a natural restriction discussed in Section \ref{sec2}.
 Third, we also impose that the transition of the control variables ($X_{t}$) does not directly depend on the time-invariant unobservables ($X^*$).
 Importantly, this does allow $X_{t}$ to depend on $X^*$ through past choices and outcomes.
-For instance, in the context of occupational choices, this restriction accommodates occupation-specific work experiences whose accumulation depends on $X^*$ through past occupational choices.
+For instance, in the context of occupational choices, this restriction is implied by the standard assumption that occupation-specific work experiences depend on $X^*$ through past occupational choices (see, e.g., \citeauthor{keane1997career}, \citeyear{keane1997career}).

 Our second assumption \ref{assn:kl_normality} imposes that the unknown component of the individual effect is drawn from a multivariate normal distribution, and that the random shock in the outcome equation is normally distributed too.
-This is a very frequent assumption in the learning literature, to which we return in Remark \ref{rem:normality}.
+This is a common assumption in the Bayesian learning literature, to which we return in Remark \ref{rem:normality}.

 \begin{manualassumption}{KL2} For all $(x_1,x_k^*)\in\Supp(X_1)\times\Supp(X_k^*)$, $X^{*}_{u}\mid(X_{1},X^{*}_{k})=(x_1,x_{k}^{*})\sim{N}\left(0,\Sigma_{u}(x_{1})\right)$ and $\forall~d\in\Supp(D_{t}),~\epsilon_{t}(d)\sim{N}(0,\sigma_{t,d}^{2})$. \end{manualassumption}